deepjavalibrary/djl-serving/serving/docs/lmi/README.md

 LMI containers provide these features through integrations with popular inference libraries.
 A unified configuration format enables users to easily leverage the latest optimizations and technologies across libraries.
 We will refer to each of these libraries as `backends` throughout the documentation.
-The term backend refers to a combination of Engine (LMI uses the Python Engine) and inference library.
+The term backend refers to a combination of Engine (LMI uses the Python Engine) and inference library (like vLLM).
 You can learn more about the components of LMI [here](deployment_guide/README.md#components-of-lmi).

 ## QuickStart